DPWO-Projekt/dpwo_documentation/use_cases/01_Metadata_managment/UC-DM-003.md

 6. System validates the entered information:
    - Ensures all mandatory fields are completed.
    - Verifies the format of the entered data.

+[Validation is successful]<br>
+   6a.
+System saves definition dataset and closes the form window.
+   7a.
+User is redirected back to the catalog view.
+   8a.
+System displays a success message.

+[Validaton Fails]<br>
+   6b.
+If system detects missing or incorrect data, it displays an error message highlighting the problematic fields.
+   7b.
+The user corrects the errors and resubmits the form (return to Step 3).

+[Dataset Creation Fails]<br>
+   7c.
+If an error occurs while saving definition of dataset, the system notifies the user with error message.
+   8c.
+User can attempt to submit the form again (return to Step 3).